 choice, but I think you need to listen to what your body is in need of, and

 what it will take to satisfy your taste.
 Or how about a non-traditional curry

 but can be a yummy choice when seen on the menu.

-A small chain of 5 Honolulu ramen restaurants around town.
-First opened in 2006 in the Ward Center.
-Continues to make the top 5 best Honolulu ramen restaurants on Oahu.
+Gomatei is a small chain of 5 Honolulu ramen restaurants.
+The first one opened in 2006 in the Ward Center, and it continues to make the top 5 best Honolulu ramen restaurants on Oahu every year.

 Their broth is creamy, sweat and delicious…and has to be one of our favorites!
 It only gets better from with their 20 hour multi cooking process pork belly char siu adds a smokey hue to the bowl.

 The meat itself is tender, flavorful as they also marinate it shoyu and sake after cooking for about 15 hours, and adding a crispy top from a pan fried finish.
 You can even order it as an appetizer!

 And if you’re putting that much time into your clean clear broth and char siu, then why not perfect the noodles as well.
 Goma Tei takes the extra step and makes fresh noodles daily.

 Goma Tei has a nice selection of ramens to choose from…close to 30 different ones!
 They primarily focus on Tan Tan and Shoyu based soups, but also feature a couple Shunho (Japanese style soup broth) and Mapo Tofu based bowls.
 If the udon wider noodles are more your preference, well they have a few choices for you as well.

 The Spicy Tan Tan Ramen is a favorite.
 Served with a generous slice of char sui, dried shrimp & scallops, cured ham, a “special” spicy sauce and some fresh red chili peppers to kick it up a notch.